Bowery/website/_posts/2015-01-14-collaboration.markdown

 After you launch a Bowery environment for the first time, you'll find a new file, `.bowery` located in the root of your application directory.
 It looks something like this:

 ~~~
 DO NOT DELETE THIS FILE.
-It is a key component of Bowery (http://bowery.io/start).
+It is a key component of Bowery.
-For questions, email hello@bowery.io and include your id (xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx) in the email.
+For questions, email hello@bowery.io and include your id
+(xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx) in the email.
 ~~~

 The unique identifier links your application to your environment.
 As a result, whenever your co-workers or teammates download or sync your repostiory/project, they'll be using the same environment as you.